kitestring/TimeTraxTrends/README.md

 This next version will include a more user frendly GUI.

 See the folloiwng images for examples of the output data visualizations:
+__(To maintain confidentiality the data examples shown are not “real” and are simulated data sets.)__

 ![AllEmployees_PTO-Sick-DrAptsHours.png](/OutputFiles/AllEmployees_PTO-Sick-DrAptsHours.png)